-There are 66 troopers and supervisors assigned full-time to the two AZDPS CVE Districts.
+There are 66 troopers and supervisors assigned full-time to the two AZDPS CVETF districts.
 These personnel are stationed throughout the state and conduct roadside CVE enforcement as their primary activity, although they also conduct inspections at the international/interstate ports of entry.
 The assignment and scheduling of personnel is based on data analysis, including crash times/locations and violations identified.
-In addition, 194 CVE-trained Troopers within AZDPS' regular patrol districts contribute to collision reduction by conducting CVE enforcement as part of their standard patrol responsibilities.
+In addition, 194 CVEtrained Troopers within AZDPS' regular patrol districts contribute to collision reduction by conducting CVE enforcement as part of their standard patrol responsibilities.
 CVE activity and CMV crash data are collected and contrasted every 28 days during CompStat style chain of command review meetings.
-Areas/ issues of concern and violation data are then identified and incorporated into personnel deployment plans.
+Areas/ issues of concern and violation data are then identifed and incorporated into personnel deployment plans.
 Targeted violations are tracked and reported on a quarterly basis to compare with crash data and overall effectiveness of enforcement strategies.
 To ensure continuing inspector certification and quality control, inspection numbers are tracked and random inspection reports are sampled for critique and review with the issuing inspector and their supervisor.
+The fixed facility inspections are facilitated at the ports of entry.
+They conduct weight enforcement, verify paperwork and credentials, and conduct inspections.
+AZDPS plans to meet or exceed the 15% in FY2023.
+We will meet this objective through recent web-based training that was released to all the Arizona's Inspectors a few months ago.
+AZDPS CVETF Training Unit also taught about DACH during Operation Roadcheck.